 The login process

 Login/registration is one of the first steps a user takes when interacting with your mobile app.
-Your job is to make this experience as smooth and quick as possible while still maintaining the good level of security.
+Your job is to make this experience as smooth and quick as possible while still maintaining a good level of security.
 Avoid asking them to fill out unnecessary information and make sure to provide multiple login options (Google, Facebook, etc.)